mamun657/EduAssign/README.md

 npm run dev
 ```

-The frontend will be available at:
+The frontend will normally be available at:

 ```text
 http://localhost:3000
 ```

-### Run the backend
+### Backend Setup

 Open another terminal: